averagewagon/cEDH-Decklist-Database/_includes/markdown/motd.md

-Submissions for our current review cycle are due by 11:59 Eastern time n Thursday, January 26th.
-If you would like to leave feedback for the Brewers Corner, it has the same deadline.
+The most recent deadline for submissions was on January 26th.
+Decks submitted before that date are currently under review.
+Feedback will be available on the Discord after the update is finalized.